 The impact of ICT on the way that young people work and learn

 Longitudinal research into patterns of computer use with students aged 11-19 over a period of six years has identified significant shifts in ways of thinking, working and learning.
 This paper outlines the findings of the research and identifies its implications for education.
-Of particular significance are the ways in which the learning strategies shaped by the use of computers impact on overall student learning styles. ...
+Of particular significance are the ways in which the learning strategies shaped by the use of computers impact on overall student learning styles.
+These are often ...
 Read More ...